Artem Suslenkov

-Artem Suslenkov is a Russian professional boxer.
+Artem Suslenkov (born 24 September 1995) is a Russian professional boxer.

 Amateur career

-Suslenkov had a very successful amateur career which includes winning the World Military Games.
+Suslenkov had a successful amateur career which included winning the World Military Games.

 Professional career

-Suslenkov vs Laggoune
+Suslenkov vs. Laggoune

-After winning the first 9 fights of his career, Suslenkov fought Belgian gatekeeper Bilal Laggoune in Serpukhov, Russia on February 3, 2024.
-He beat the Belgian with relative ease, dropping him in the second round before a corner retirement ahead of the third.
+After winning the first nine fights of his career, Suslenkov fought Bilal Laggoune in Serpukhov, Russia on 3 February 2024.
+He defeated the Belgian with relative ease, dropping him in the second round before a corner retirement ahead of the third.

+Suslenkov vs. Joyce

+It was announced on 8 June 2026, that Suslenkov would defend his WBA Continental title against Joe Joyce (16–4, 15 KOs) on 11 July 2026 in Moscow.
+Suslenkov won the fight by stoppage in the 11th round when Joyce signalled he did not want to continue.